 These questions will help you focus on exactly who you want to help and what problem you will help them solve during your program.

 Maybe your ideal client profile is someone who has made some dietary changes but still struggles with keeping those changes sustainable over time.
-They might have lost weight initially, but find themselves struggling to maintain that initial progress.
+They might have lost weight initially but struggle to maintain that initial progress.
 Or maybe they are following a healthy diet, but they still feel like they are stuck at a plateau.

-Take the time to figure out exactly what outcomes your participants will get out of your group nutrition program.
+Take the time to determine precisely what outcomes your participants will get from your group nutrition program.

 Step 3: Create Your Group Program

-Now that you have your target audience figured out, it’s time to create your group program.
-The best way to get started is to create a template that you can use over and over again.
-As you develop your program, you might find that some parts don’t work as well as others.
+Now that your target audience is figured out, it’s time to create your group program.
+The best way to get started is to create a template you can use repeatedly.
+As you develop your program, some parts don’t work as well as others.
 That’s okay!
 Just go back and edit your program until it works for you.